Perceptual Video Coding for Machines via Satisfied Machine Ratio Modeling: Satisfied Machine Ratio

-The satisfaction score function for object detection is more complicated.
-There are several factors for evaluating the performance of a detector, such as the intersection over union (IOU) between the detected bounding box and ground truth, the class confidence of an object, and the number of detections that are allowed for the evaluation.
-The mean average precision (mAP) is the \textit{de facto} metric for this task that considers these factors.
-By introducing the mAP metric, we determine the satisfaction score function for object detection using the mAP metric as follows
+The satisfaction score function for object detection is more complicated, considering various performance evaluation factors like the intersection over union (IOU) between the detected bounding boxes and ground truth, class confidence of a detected object, and the number of detections allowed for the evaluation.
+The mean average precision (mAP) is the \textit{de facto} metric for this task that incorporates these factors.
+We thus define the satisfaction score function for object detection using the mAP metric as follows